 We thank Drs.
 Hrycaj and Lacki for their interest in our report.
 The response of their patient with treatment refractory AS to a single infusion of infliximab is consistent with our own experience and highlights several issues.
 First, disease modifying agents traditionally used in RA lack efficacy in AS.
 Second, systemic steroids are similarly of limited value.
 Third, although anti-TNF- α therapies are costly, many such patients with NSAID refractory AS would not only be spared the toxicities associated with currently available therapies but also experience substantial symptomatic and functional improvement.
 The ultimate cost-utility benefits could therefore be significant.
-Fourth, the apparent lack of change in the BASDAI score despite significant clinical improvement of clinically meaningful outcome measures, especially in late disease.
+Fourth, the apparent lack of change in the BASDAI score despite significant clinical improvement suggests that there is further room for improvement in the development of clinically meaningful outcome measures, especially in late disease.